 A lot has changed this year.
 Wait, no, that’s an understatement.
 Everything has changed this year.
 School, birthdays, transit, travel, dining, and of course business.
 One thing that hasn’t changed?
 Meetings are hard.
-That’s why you need a facilitator.
+That’s why you need a virtual facilitator.

 To facilitate means literally “to make a process easy or easier.”